Future of Life Institute: Purpose

 FLI's stated mission is to steer transformative technology towards benefiting life and away from large-scale risks.
-FLI's philosophy focuses on the potential risk to humanity from the development of human-level or superintelligent artificial general intelligence (AGI), but also works to mitigate risk from biotechnology, nuclear weapons and global warming.
+FLI focuses on the potential risk to humanity from the development of human-level or superintelligent artificial general intelligence (AGI), but also works to mitigate risk from biotechnology, nuclear weapons and global warming.

 History

+Founding

 FLI was founded in March 2014 by MIT cosmologist Max Tegmark, Skype co-founder Jaan Tallinn, DeepMind research scientist Viktoriya Krakovna, Tufts University postdoctoral scholar Meia Chita-Tegmark, and UCSC physicist Anthony Aguirre.

-The institute's advisors include computer scientists Stuart J. Russell and Francesca Rossi, biologist George Church, cosmologist Saul Perlmutter, astrophysicist Sandra Faber, theoretical physicist Frank Wilczek, entrepreneur Elon Musk, and actors and science communicators Alan Alda and Morgan Freeman (as well as cosmologist Stephen Hawking prior to his death in 2018).
+Activism

 Starting in 2017, FLI has offered an annual "Future of Life Award", with the first awardee being Vasili Arkhipov.
-The same year, FLI released Slaughterbots, a short arms-control advocacy film.
-FLI released a sequel in 2021.
+In the same year, FLI released Slaughterbots, a short arms-control advocacy film.
+FLI released a sequel in 2021, and another in 2025.

 In 2018, FLI drafted a letter calling for "laws against lethal autonomous weapons".
 Signatories included Elon Musk, Demis Hassabis, Shane Legg, and Mustafa Suleyman.

 In January 2023, Swedish magazine Expo reported that the FLI had offered a grant of $100,000 to a foundation set up by Nya Dagbladet, a Swedish far-right online newspaper.
 In response, Tegmark said that the institute had only become aware of Nya Dagbladet's positions during due diligence processes a few months after the grant was initially offered, and that the grant had been immediately revoked.